exceptionless/Website/content/news/2015/2015-05-06-exceptionless-api-usage-and-overview.md

 [![Get new Exceptionless Token ID](/assets/img/news/04get-new-token2-300x146.png)](/assets/04get-new-token2.png)<figcaption class="caption wp-caption-text">Copy your new token id and paste it into the api_key field at the top of the page and click "Explore" again.</figcaption></figure>

-Now, once again, copy this new token and place it in the “api_key” field at the top of the page and click “Explore.”
+Now, once again, copy this new token and place it in the "api_key" field at the top of the page and click "Explore."
 Now everything we do will be authenticated to this new user token you’ve just created.

 ### Posting an Event